-Staff members of International Studies and Programs (ISP) and the Office of International Student and Scholar Services (OISSS) are committed to supporting student, campus and community learning through a wide range of initiatives, programs and services.
+International Studies and Programs (ISP) is committed to supporting student, campus and community learning through a wide range of initiatives, programs and services.

 Some ISP efforts are highlighted below but more complete details are provided in ISP’s Annual Report which is available elsewhere on this website.

 Certificate Programs in International Studies.
-International Studies and Programs administers several interdisciplinary academic programs which promote and encourage student learning in international and multicultural studies.
-These programs, equivalent to minors, are recorded on the transcript and add a formal credential in recognition of a student’s academic focus.
-Included are six undergraduate certificate programs in international studies: Africana studies (with options in African studies or African diaspora studies), East Asian studies, European studies, Greek studies, Latin American Studies, international business studies, and international studies.
-We also cooperate with the Foreign Languages department in offering the Certificate in Foreign
+ISP administers several interdisciplinary academic programs which promote and encourage student learning in international and multicultural studies.
+These programs are recorded on the transcript and add a formal credential in recognition of a student’s academic focus.
+Included are six undergraduate certificate programs in international studies: East Asian studies, Modern European studies, Greek studies, Latin American Studies, international business studies, international affairs, and a minor in African/African American studies.
+We also cooperate with the Foreign Languages department in offering the Certificate in Modern